pandas-dev/pandas/web/pandas/community/ecosystem.md

 input/output cells which can contain code, text, mathematics, plots and rich media.
-Jupyter notebooks can be converted to a number of open standard output formats (HTML, HTML presentation slides, LaTeX, PDF, ReStructuredText, Markdown, Python) through \'Download As\' in the web interface and `jupyter convert` in a shell.
+Jupyter notebooks can be converted to a number of open standard output formats (HTML, HTML presentation slides, LaTeX, PDF, ReStructuredText, Markdown, Python) through 'Download As' in the web interface and `jupyter convert` in a shell.

 Pandas DataFrames implement `_repr_html_`and `_repr_latex` methods which